 Here we are, ready to create the report.

 There’s a lot of features that you can use in Report Builder to develop nice reports.
 This post will explain only the minimum requirement of creating a report.

 We will not use Built-in Fields, Parameters and Images in our case but they are very useful when you want to standardize your reports.

-We will only cover Data Sources and Datasets since they are minimum requirement of creating report.
-A data source is the database configuration and dataset is the query used for the report.
+We will only cover Data Sources and Datasets since they are the minimum requirement of creating reports.
+A data source is the database configuration and a dataset is the query used for the report.

-- Right click on Data Sources in Report Data on left panel and select Add Data Source
+- Right-click on Data Sources in Report Data on the left panel and select Add Data Source

-- From General tab, enter the name of your data source
+- From the General tab, enter the name of your data source

 - In the connection string, enter this string syntax